JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 Discover
 --------

 `Discover <https://www.nccs.nasa.gov/systems/discover>`_ is 90,000 core supercomputing cluster capable of delivering 3.5 petaflops of high-performance computing for Earth system applications from weather to seasonal to climate predictions.
 On Discover, users can access the installed JEDI modules by first entering

 .. code :: bash

+   export OPT=/discover/nobackup/mmiesch/modules
-   module use -a /discover/nobackup/projects/gmao/obsdev/rmahajan/opt/modulefiles
+   module use -a $OPT/modulefiles

-Current options for setting up the JEDI environment include (choose only one)
+Currently the intel17 and gnu 7.3 stacks are maintained (choose only one):

 .. code :: bash

-   module load apps/jedi/gcc-7.3          # GNU v7.3.0 compiler suite
+   module load apps/jedi/intel17-impi # aka apps/jedi/intel-17.0.7.259
-   module load apps/jedi/intel-17.0.7.259 # Intel v17.0.7.259 compiler suite
+   module load apps/jedi/gnu-openmpi # aka apps/jedi/gcc-7.3_openmpi-3.0.0

+Or, alternatively, there are also modules built with ESMA baselibs

+.. code :: bash

+   module load apps/jedi/intel-17.0.7.259-baselibs
+   module load apps/jedi/jedi/gcc-7.3_openmpi-3.0.0-baselibs

 * Run ecbuild with the following option to provide the correct path for :code:`MPIEXEC`

 .. code:: bash